livekit/livekit-react/README.md

 # livekit-react packages

 > **Warning**
-> We are deprecating the packages in this repo in favor of [livekit/components-js](https://github.com/livekit/components-js)
-> [@livekit/components-react](https://www.npmjs.com/package/@livekit/components-react) are completely redesigned both visually and conceptually.
+> The packages in this repo have been deprecated in favor of [livekit/components-js](https://github.com/livekit/components-js) > [@livekit/components-react](https://www.npmjs.com/package/@livekit/components-react) are completely redesigned both visually and conceptually.
 > More components, more hooks, smaller build size, easier to handle!

-Checkout the docs under https://docs.livekit.io and the READMEs inside the [packages](#packages).
+Checkout the docs under https://docs.livekit.io.

 ## Packages